 Will you need to buy a new car seat?

-The new laws will only apply to new products, so if you want to make a purchase after the changes you’ll only be able to buy a backless booster for kids over 125cm (or 22Kg).
+This will only apply to new products, so if you want to make a purchase after the changes you’ll only be able to buy a backless booster for kids over 125cm (or 22Kg).
 You’ll still be able to use existing backless booster seats after the regulation changes for children under 125cm or 22kg without being in any trouble.
 However, after reading up, high-backed booster seats are a safer option – with experts agreeing that booster seats are unsuitable for small children – so we’ll be changing in any case as we currently have one high back and two backless.
 However, getting three car seats wedged into the back seat of an estate or 4×4, let alone a standard-sized car, is going to be a tall order.
 Will let you know how we get on…

 If you are thinking of making a new purchase, here are some stockists: